oceanprotocol/docs/content/concepts/asset-pricing.md

 ## Free pricing

-With free pricing, the buyers can access an asset without requiring to pay for it except for the transaction fees.
+With the free pricing model, the buyers can access an asset without requiring them to pay for it except for the transaction fees.

-With this pricing model, datatokens are allocated to the [dispenser](https://github.com/oceanprotocol/contracts/blob/v4main/contracts/pools/dispenser/Dispenser.sol) smart contract which dispenses data tokens to users for free whenever they are accessing an asset.
+With this pricing model, datatokens are allocated to the [dispenser](https://github.com/oceanprotocol/contracts/blob/v4main/contracts/pools/dispenser/Dispenser.sol) smart contract, which dispenses data tokens to users for free whenever they are accessing an asset.

 Free pricing is suitable for individuals and organizations working in the public domain and want their datasets to be freely available.
 Publishers can also choose this model if they publish assets with licenses that require them to make them freely available.